Mauricio-KND/convert_to_mp3/README.md

 ## Notes

+   - **Python Compatibility**: This script works best with Python 3.9-3.12.
+Python 3.13+ has compatibility issues with the current version of pydub due to the removal of the `audioop` module.
-   - The script finds all FLAC or WAV files in the "file_to_convert" folder and converts them to MP3 format.
+   - The script finds all FLAC or WAV files in the "files_to_convert" folder and converts them to MP3 format.
-   - The converted MP3 files will be saved in the "converted_file" folder with the same names as the original FLAC files (except for the extension).
+   - The converted MP3 files will be saved in the "converted_files" folder with the same names as the original FLAC files (except for the extension).
+   - FFmpeg is required for audio processing.
+The script will not work without it.
    - Make sure to activate the virtual environment before running the script.
 Using a virtual environment ensures that the dependencies you install and the program you run are isolated from your system-wide Python environment.
 This helps prevent conflicts between different projects and makes it easier to manage your project's dependencies.

 ## Contributing